Outlook on the web

-Outlook on the web (previously known as Exchange Web Connect, Outlook Web Access, and Outlook Web App) is a personal information manager web app from Microsoft.
-It includes a web-based email client, a calendar tool, a contact manager, and a task manager.
+Outlook on the web (formerly Outlook Web App and Outlook Web Access) is a personal information manager web app from Microsoft.
+It is a web-based version of Microsoft Outlook, and is included in Exchange Server and Exchange Online (a component of Microsoft 365.)

+It can be freely accessed from any web browser whether inside or outside an organization's network, and includes a web email client, a calendar tool, a contact manager, and a task manager.
 It also includes add-in integration, Skype on the web, and alerts as well as unified themes that span across all the web apps.
-It is included in Exchange Server 2016 (and later), and Exchange Online (a component of Office 365.)

 Purpose

-Outlook on the web is available to Office 365 and Exchange Online subscribers, and is included with the on-premises Exchange Server, to enable users to connect to their email accounts via a web browser, without requiring the installation of Microsoft Outlook or other email clients.
+Outlook on the web is available to Microsoft 365 (formerly Outlook 365) and Exchange Online subscribers, and is included with the on-premises Exchange Server, to enable users to connect to their email accounts via a web browser, without requiring the installation of Microsoft Outlook or other email clients.
 In case of Exchange Server, it is hosted on a local intranet and requires a network connection to the Exchange Server for users to work with e-mail, address book, calendars and task.
 The Exchange Online version, which can be bought either independently or through Office 365 licensing program, is hosted on Microsoft servers on the World Wide Web.

 History

 Outlook Web Access was created in 1995 by Microsoft Program Manager Thom McCann on the Exchange Server team.
 An early working version was demonstrated by Microsoft Vice President Paul Maritz at Microsoft's famous Internet summit in Seattle on December 27, 1995.
 The first customer version was shipped as part of the Exchange Server 5.0 release in early 1997.

 The first component to allow client-side scripts to issue HTTP requests (XMLHTTP) was originally written by the Outlook Web Access team.
 It soon became a part of Internet Explorer 5.
 Renamed XMLHttpRequest and standardized by the World Wide Web Consortium, it has since become one of the cornerstones of the Ajax technology used to build advanced web apps.

-Outlook Web Access was later renamed Outlook Web App.
-An update on August 4, 2015 renamed OWA to "Outlook on the web", often referred to in brief as simply "Outlook".
+Outlook Web Access was later renamed Outlook Web App in 2010.
+An update on August 4, 2015, renamed OWA to "Outlook on the web", often referred to in brief as simply "Outlook".